 The first requirement excludes services like Dropbox and Google Drive from the search.
 The second requirement excludes closed-source software that claim to have E2EE (e.g. Arq, Backblaze).

 In the end, I decided to learn how to use BorgBackup.
 BorgBackup (or Borg) is an open source “deduplicating archiver with compression and encryption”.
 This project has many contributors and turned 10 years old in March 2020.
-Borg has also been called the “holy grail of backups”; this definitely intrigued me.

 There are many good articles describing how Borg works and how to use it, so I won’t focus on that (but I will link to these articles in the process).
 Instead, this article is a compilation of notes that I took while setting up and automating Borg on macOS Catalina.

-FYI this article was written using macOS Catalina 10.15.5 and borg 1.1.13.
+FYI this article was originally written for macOS Catalina 10.15.5 and borg 1.1.13.
+In Dec 2023 it received a major update for macOS Sonoma 14.2.1 and borg 1.2.7.

 Hosting